Selubi/CSify/README.md

 currently evaluated for publication at ICNLP 2023.
 | :warning: WARNING |
 |:---------------------------------------------------------------------------------------------------------|
-| **Warning: [The JESC Generation Demo](#Demo: Generating EN-JA and JA-EN from JESC Corpus)this demo translates around
+| **Warning: [The JESC Generation Demo translates around 100,000 characters.
+Pay attention to your API character
-100,000 characters.
-Pay attention to your API character limits!** |
+limits!** |
 Setup
 ======